dummy-team/dummy/README.md

 - It follows [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4) concepts
 - A simple font sizing : 1.6em = 16px
 - A collection of variables to manage default sizing, fonts and colors
-- A slice & content max width management
-- Some jQuery plugins helpers ready to import

 ## Grunt to make your life easier